The scaling limits of near-critical and dynamical percolation: Space and topology for paths of percolation configurations

 This discussion motivates the following definition: \begin{definition} For any $T>0$, let $\Sk_T:= \DD_\HH [0,T]$ be the space of \cadlag processes from $[0,T]$ to $\HH$ and following Proposition \ref{pr.sko}, let

 Here we used the same notations as in Proposition \ref{pr.sko} (at least their natural extensions to $[0,T]$).
-When the context will be clear, we will often omit the subscript $T$ in the notation $d_{\Sk_T}$. \end{definition}
+When the context is clear, we will often omit the subscript $T$ in the notation $d_{\Sk_T}$. \end{definition}

 We will also need the following extension to $\R_+$ and $\R$: \begin{lemma} Let $\Sk_{(-\infty,\infty)}$ (resp. $\Sk_{[0,\infty)}$) be the space of \cadlag processes from $\R$ (resp. $[0,\infty)$) to $\HH$.
 Then, if we define